kgraczyk/kgraczyk.github.io/_portfolio/portfolio-2025-08.md

 ---
 title: "Deep learning for electron–nucleus scattering"
 excerpt: >
   This project aims to develop a reliable data-driven model of electron–nucleus scattering cross sections and to show that deep neural networks can learn meaningful features of nuclear physics.
-Starting from electron–carbon data, we built neural-network models that describe scattering across a broad kinematic range, then showed that the learned representation can be transferred to other nuclei with only limited additional data.
-The most recent stage of the project opens the way toward updated and more precise models based on newly available measurements.
 collection: portfolio
 ---